 - Regular instruction-traditional, non-specialized educational opportunities provided for students Grades PreK-12 and the on-site administrative costs associated with each educational facility.
-This particular function occurs only in the General Fund and comprises 62.0 percent of General Fund budgeted expenditures for 2021-2022. - Special instruction-encompasses both special educational opportunities for individuals in Grades PreK-12 and vocational or technical educational opportunities for secondary students in Grades 9-12.
-This function is found primarily in the General Fund and will comprise 16.0 percent of budgeted expenditures in that fund.
+This particular function occurs only in the General Fund and comprises 59.2 percent of General Fund budgeted expenditures for 2023-2024. - Special instruction-encompasses both special educational opportunities for individuals in Grades PreK-12 and vocational or technical educational opportunities for secondary students in Grades 9-12.
+This function is found primarily in the General Fund and will comprise 19.4 percent of budgeted General Fund expenditures.
 There are also some expenditures classified under this function in the Designated Purpose Grants Fund.

-Governance-refers to the activities of the elected body which was created according to state law and vested with responsibilities for educational activities for the district.
-All expenditures related to this function occur in the General Fund, and they account for 1.4 percent of budgeted expenditures in 2021-2022.

-- Support components-the activities of the departments concerned with maintaining and facilitating the efficient and effective operation of all district facilities and programs.
+- Governance-refers to the activities of the elected body which was created according to state law and vested with responsibilities for educational activities for the district.
+All expenditures related to this function occur in the General Fund, and they account for 1.3 percent of budgeted expenditures in 2023-2024. - Support components-the activities of the departments concerned with maintaining and facilitating the efficient and effective operation of all district facilities and programs.
 Many of the services provided within this category occur within the General Fund.
-Together they account for 17.5 percent of budgeted 2021-2022 fiscal year General Fund expenditures.
+Together they account for 15.8 percent of budgeted 2023-2024 fiscal year General Fund expenditures.
 Some service components also occur in other funds including the Capital Projects, Operations and Technology, Designated Purpose Grants, Nutrition Services, and Risk Management. - Transfers-the funding of activities in other funds via accounting entries.
 Interfund transfers occur between the General Fund and the Risk Management; Capital Projects; and Student Athletic, Activities, and Clubs Funds in order to allocate monetary resources to those funds.
-These transfers account for the remaining 3.1 percent of 2021-2022 budgeted expenditures in the General Fund.
+These transfers account for the remaining 4.3 percent of 2023-2024 budgeted expenditures in the General Fund.
 There is an additional, smaller interfund transfer from the Extended Day Care Program Fund to the General Fund to help offset program overhead costs.